Zizkai/telegram-clustering-viewer/readme.md

-# TODO -> secret mockup, URL to page
+# TODO -> secret mockup, URL to page, final version

 # Clustering Data Visualization Tool

 This application was developed as part of a master's thesis and is available at [XXX](XXX).
+The online version might be slower than the local version due to the use of a AWS database (small instance).
 The main goal of the project is to provide users with an insightful view into clustering data and to clearly present the results.

 ## 🎯 Key Features